-Depreciation and amortization expense decreased by \$2.2 million, or 3%, for the year ended December 31, 2014 compared to the prior year.
+Depreciation and amortization expense decreased by \$20.9 million, or 29%, for the year ended December 31, 2015 compared to the prior year.
+Of the total decrease for the year ended December 31, 2015, \$11.7 million was related to depreciation and the remaining \$9.2 million decrease related to amortization.

-During the third quarter of 2014, we updated our analysis of the current satellites' remaining useful lives.
-Based on the results of this analysis and the refinement of the Iridium NEXT launch schedule and deployment plan, the estimated useful lives of the satellites within our current constellation were extended and are consistent with the expected deployment of Iridium NEXT.
-This change in estimated useful life was effective in September 2014, resulting in a \$3.8 million decrease in depreciation expense for the year ended December 31, 2014 when compared to the prior year.
-We will continue to evaluate the useful lives of our current satellites through the full deployment of Iridium NEXT as the satellites are placed into service.
-In addition, amortization expense decreased by \$3.0 million for the year ended December 31, 2014 compared to the prior year due to the completion of amortization of certain definite-lived intangibles in 2014.
-These certain definite-lived intangibles include customer relationships, intellectual property and software which were assigned fair value as a result of our 2009 acquisition of Iridium Holdings LLC and were fully amortized over useful lives of five years.
+In addition to changes made during 2014, we updated our analysis of the first-generation satellites' remaining useful lives in each of the first three quarters of 2015.
+Based on the results of the analyses and the refinement of the Iridium NEXT launch schedule and deployment plan, the estimated useful lives of the first-generation satellites were extended and are consistent with the expected deployment of Iridium NEXT.
+These changes in estimated useful life resulted in a \$10.6 million decrease in depreciation expense for the year ended December 31, 2015 when compared to the prior year.
+We will continue to evaluate the useful lives of our firstgeneration satellites through the full deployment of Iridium NEXT as the satellites are placed into service.
+Also contributing to the decrease in depreciation expense was a \$2.2 million impairment charge recorded during the year ended December 31, 2014 related to three of our in-orbit satellites with which we lost communication during the year ended December 31, 2014.
+We have since replaced the lost satellites with in-orbit spares.
+We did not lose any satellites in 2015.
+The decreases described above were partially offset by increases in depreciation expense resulting from additions to property and equipment for ground infrastructure compatible with Iridium NEXT.

+In addition, amortization expense decreased by \$9.2 million for the year ended December 31, 2015 compared to the prior year due to the completion of amortization of certain definite-lived intangibles in 2014.
+These definite-lived intangible assets included customer relationships, core developed technology and software from our 2009 acquisition of Iridium Holdings LLC.
+These assets were amortized over useful lives of five years.